xrstf/rudi/README.md

    "fmt"
    "log"

-   "go.xrstf.de/otto"
+   "go.xrstf.de/rudi"
 )

 const script = `(+ $myvar 42 .foo)`

 func main() {
-   // setup the set of variables available by default in the script vars := otto.NewVariables().
+   // setup the set of variables available by default in the script vars := rudi.NewVariables().
       Set("myvar", 42)

    // Likewise, setup the functions available (note that this includes functions like "if" and "and",
-   // so running with an empty function set is generally not advisable). funcs := otto.NewBuiltInFunctions()
+   // so running with an empty function set is generally not advisable). funcs := rudi.NewBuiltInFunctions()

-   // Otto programs are meant to manipulate a document (path expressions like ".foo" resolve within
+   // Rudi programs are meant to manipulate a document (path expressions like ".foo" resolve within
    // that document).
 The document can be anything, but is most often a JSON object. documentData := map[string]any{"foo": 9000}
-   document, err := otto.NewDocument(documentData)
+   document, err := rudi.NewDocument(documentData)
    if err != nil {
       log.Fatalf("Cannot use %v as the document: %v", documentData, err) }

-   // combine document, variables and functions into an execution context ctx := otto.NewContext(document, funcs, vars)
+   // combine document, variables and functions into an execution context ctx := rudi.NewContext(document, funcs, vars)

-   // parse the script (the name is used when generating error strings) program, err := otto.ParseScript("myscript", script) if err != nil {
+   // parse the script (the name is used when generating error strings) program, err := rudi.ParseScript("myscript", script) if err != nil {
       log.Fatalf("The script is invalid: %v", err)
    }